kbr/autocron/docs/source/admin_api.rst

 ``--set-monitor-lock:``
     set monitor lock flag.
 This is an internal flag indicating that a monitor process is active.
 When autocron starts with multiple processes of the web-application in parallel, the first process will start the monitor and the worker processes.
 Setting the flag prevents other processes to do the same and start additonal workers on their own.
 On shutdown, this flag gets released.
 However the admin tool allows to set the flag if something does not work as it should.
 Arguments are ``on, off, true, false``.
 During normal operation you should never have the need to deal with this setting.

+``--set-blocking-mode:``
+    set the blocking mode flag.
+Task registering is a blocking operation because of database access.
+If this flag is ``False`` task registration is handled by a separate thread in a non-blocking way.
+If this is not desired, i.e. by django in debug mode with an active reloader, setting this flag to ``True`` will suppress the start of a registration thread.
+Default setting is ``False``.

 ``--set-worker-idle-time:``
     set the idle time (integer in seconds) for the worker processes.
 If no tasks on due the worker(s) will sleep for the given time before checking again for new tasks.
 Defaults to 0 seconds, what means that the value is auto-calculated.
 This is a setting for fine-tuning and normalwise there is no need to change this.